veeva/vaultjavasdk-maven-plugin/README.md

 1. Download/clone the vaultjavasdk-maven-plugin project.
 1. The plugin can either be installed by importing the Maven project into an IDE or be installing the jar file directly:
     * Import the project and select the Maven "install" goal.
 The JDK for the project must be set to Java 1.8+
-    * Install the target/vaultjavasdk-maven-plugin-1.0.0.jar directly:
+    * Install the target/vaultjavasdk-maven-plugin-1.0.0.jar directly.
+The project pom.xml is used to install the plugin:
         > mvn install:install-file -Dfile="PROJECT_DIRECTORY_PATH\target\vaultjavasdk-maven-plugin-1.0.0.jar" -DpomFile="..\pom.xml"

 ## Configuration